nodsup-halnux/Advanced-Hoon/Advanced_Cores/readme.md

     - Example:  \<duck\> $\leq$ \<bird\> $\leq$ \<organism\>

 - Type Safety: Basically, we can use a type in a given context, without risking a run-time error.
+- Liskov Substitution Principle/.
+Suppose S $\leq$ T. Then:
+$S \leq T \rightarrow \forall x:T.p(x)\rightarrow \forall y: S.p(y)$

+Basically, if S is a subtype of T, this implies that if we have a provable property for the supertype, such a property is also provable for the subtype.

 - Metallic Core (Gold, Zinc...): When these are referenced, we are referring to cores with different variance relations imposed on them.
 - Wet gate: A gate tha relies on generality.
 - Dry Gate: Our "standard" gate we learned in Basic Hoon.
 This can be extended with variance relations.